rcac-geo/workshop-qgis/episodes/coding.md

 ## Using processing from the command line

-QGIS comes with a tool called QGIS Processing Executor which allows you to run Processing algorithms and models (built-in or provided by plugins) directly from the command line without starting QGIS Desktop itself.
+QGIS includes the Processing Executor, a command-line tool that enables the execution of QGIS processing algorithms and models, including those from plugins, outside of the QGIS Desktop interface.

-To use it, Let first close QGIS application.
-We will submit a job to HPC Cluster.
+To use it, Let first close QGIS application, and then we will submit a job to HPC Cluster.

 * Step 1: Let's start a new file named "myhydrojob" and copy in the code below.